History - In Brief

 If you are interested in obtaining a Kaimanawa horse, please complete an application form.
 After the due process has been successfully completed, a horse is selected for you at the next muster, if one is available.
 It is not possible to view these horses at the Waiouru yards before delivery because of safety considerations (for people and horses).

 The selected horses are then sent to central yards from where they are transported to their new owners.
-The transport costs from Waiouru to these central yards is free, but all costs of transport from drop-off yards to the purchaser’s property are paid by the purchaser.
+The transport costs from Waiouru to these central yards is at times supplemented, but all costs of transport from drop-off yards to the purchaser’s property are paid by the purchaser.
 We organise things this way to reduce the overall stress of transportation and handling for the horses.

 Ten years ago, a core group of six people asked themselves “How can we stop the slaughter of the Kaimanawa horses?”
 It was 2003 and they had had enough of seeing horses culled off the Kaimanawa ranges in the annual muster (around 300) and being sent to the abattoirs to be turned into pet food.
 They wanted to secure a better outcome for these horses and formed the Kaimanawa Wild Horse Welfare Trust (KWHWT) to do exactly that.
 Since 2003 KWHWT has placed around 600 wild Kaimanawa horses from the musters.